pints-team/change-point-testing/README.md

 # Pints Functional Testing

-This repository will be used to house functional tests of [Pints](https://github.com/pints-team/pints) algorithms, that go beyond unit testing, and typically take longer to run.
+This repository is used to house functional tests of [Pints](https://github.com/pints-team/pints) algorithms, that go beyond unit testing, and typically take longer to run.

-**Note: As this is part of the Pints project, GitHub project management features (e.g. issues) have been disabled for this repo.
-For tickets and discussion, please see [The main pints repository on GitHub](https://github.com/pints-team/pints).**

-At the moment, there is no service that runs these tests, even though we are setting it up so that we can start using one soon.
-However, it's perfectly possible for everyone to run tests locally and then commit the results to the git repo.

 [Results are visible here](https://github.com/pints-team/functional-testing-results).

+GitHub project management features (e.g. issues) have been disabled for this repo.
+For tickets and discussion, please see [The main pints repository on GitHub](https://github.com/pints-team/pints).

 ## How it works